HailXD/ptcg-gpt/tarot-interpret.md

 2. Input may look like:
    Justice (Reversed), Queen of Wands (Reversed), Two of Swords (Reversed), The Hierophant (Reversed), Six of Cups
 3. Preserve card order exactly.
+4. Do not label entries as “Card 1”, “Card 2”, etc.
+5. Instead, under # Cards, use the actual card name itself as the heading, for example:
+   ## Two of Cups (Reversed)
+6. After each card heading, put the content on the next line in this format:
+   {Keywords} - {Meaning}
-4. For each card:
+7. For each card:
    - Extract the card name and whether it is upright or reversed.
    - Give 3 to 6 concise keywords.
    - Give a short meaning in 1 to 2 sentences.
-5. For reversed cards, interpret them with nuance:
+8. For reversed cards, interpret them with nuance:
    - possible blockage
    - internalized energy
    - imbalance
    - delay
    - overexpression or underexpression
    Do not assume reversed always means the opposite or always means something negative.
-6. In the “Implications” section:
+9. In the “Implications” section:
    - Write one cohesive paragraph.
-   - Reference every card explicitly by name in bold, for example **Justice (Reversed)**.
+   - Reference every card explicitly by name in bold, for example **Two of Cups (Reversed)**.
    - Explain how the sequence evolves from first card to last card.
    - End with:
      Suggested Action: {a practical personal takeaway, decision, or mindset shift}
-7. In the “Implications (Stocks)” section:
+10. In the “Implications (Stocks)” section:
    - Treat the sequence as a symbolic sentiment timeline for the market.
    - Apply each card in order to a trading period.
    - If exactly 5 cards are given, map them to Monday through Friday.
    - If not exactly 5, label them Period 1, Period 2, etc.
+   - Bold the trading-period labels, for example:
+     **Monday:** ...
+     **Tuesday:** ...
+     **Wednesday:** ...
    - Mention likely sentiment, momentum, hesitation, reversal risk, confidence, fear, consolidation, or breakout tone as implied by each card.
    - End with:
      Suggested Action: {one concise action such as Watch, Hold, Scale In Carefully, Take Partial Profits, Stay Defensive}
-8. Keep the tone insightful and readable.
+11. Keep the tone insightful and readable.
-9. Do not add extra sections.
+12. Do not add extra sections.
-10. Do not include disclaimers unless the user explicitly asks.
+13. Do not include disclaimers unless the user explicitly asks.
-11. Output in markdown.
+14. Output in markdown.

 Formatting requirements:
 - Use this exact top-level structure:
   # Cards
-  ## Card 1
+  ## {Actual Card Name}
-  ...
+  {Keywords} - {Meaning}

   # Implications
   ...
   Suggested Action: ...

   # Implications (Stocks)
+  **Monday:** ...
+  **Tuesday:** ...
   ...
   Suggested Action: ...
 - Put keywords first, then a hyphen, then the meaning.
 - Do not use bullet points inside the card entries.
 - Do not omit any input card.
+- Put a blank line between each card block.

 Example input:
-Justice (Reversed), Queen of Wands (Reversed), Two of Swords (Reversed), The Hierophant (Reversed), Six of Cups
+Two of Cups (Reversed), Temperance, Three of Cups (Reversed), Seven of Wands, Two of Pentacles

 Example output style:

 # Cards
-## Card 1
-Accountability avoided, imbalance, unfairness, denial - **Justice (Reversed)** suggests a situation where truth or consequences are being delayed, distorted, or resisted.
-It points to misalignment and difficulty facing facts clearly.

-## Card 2
-Self-doubt, dimmed confidence, volatile passion, misdirected energy - **Queen of Wands (Reversed)** suggests charisma or drive turned inward or sideways.
-It can indicate insecurity, emotional reactivity, or a loss of confident direction.

-## Card 3
-Indecision breaking, tension, avoidance, mental overload - **Two of Swords (Reversed)** suggests a stalemate that can no longer be maintained.
-Something hidden, postponed, or emotionally suppressed is beginning to surface.

-## Card 4
-Rebellion, nonconformity, rejected tradition, distrust of systems - **The Hierophant (Reversed)** suggests resistance to established rules, institutions, or orthodox solutions.
-It may point to necessary independence, but also instability if structure is discarded too quickly.
+## Two of Cups (Reversed)
+Emotional misalignment, disconnect, unresolved tension, crossed signals - **Two of Cups (Reversed)** suggests a strain in connection, whether romantic, social, or within your relationship to yourself.
+It points to imbalance, misunderstanding, or difficulty meeting another person halfway.

-## Card 5
+## Temperance
-Memory, familiarity, return to the past, emotional grounding - **Six of Cups** suggests comfort, reflection, and themes of nostalgia or revisiting what once felt safe.
-It can indicate a softening after tension and a return to familiar values.
+Balance, healing, patience, moderation, integration - **Temperance** suggests the need to blend opposing forces with care rather than force a result.
+It brings a stabilizing influence and encourages calm adjustment, measured timing, and emotional regulation.

+## Three of Cups (Reversed)
+Social friction, overindulgence, exclusion, scattered energy, emotional noise - **Three of Cups (Reversed)** suggests that group dynamics may be off, with celebration replaced by awkwardness, gossip, distance, or excess.
+It can indicate that not every connection around you is nourishing right now.

+## Seven of Wands
+Persistence, boundaries, courage, pressure, standing firm - **Seven of Wands** suggests holding your ground despite external demands or criticism.
+It points to resilience and the need to defend your position, priorities, or peace without backing down.

+## Two of Pentacles
+Juggling priorities, adaptability, instability, changing demands, practical balance - **Two of Pentacles** suggests managing multiple responsibilities at once and trying to stay flexible while circumstances shift.
+It reflects movement, adjustment, and the need to keep balance in practical matters.

 # Implications
-The sequence moves from moral or practical imbalance in **Justice (Reversed)** into weakened confidence in **Queen of Wands (Reversed)**, then toward the collapse of avoidance in **Two of Swords (Reversed)**.
-With **The Hierophant (Reversed)**, the pattern shifts into questioning established systems or rejecting conventional guidance, and **Six of Cups** closes the spread by suggesting a pull toward familiarity, memory, or emotional reset.
-Overall, this sequence implies a period of internal conflict and resistance that eventually seeks stability through reflection and return to what feels known.
-Suggested Action: Slow down, stop forcing clarity, and revisit the values or routines that previously kept you grounded before making your next big decision.
+The sequence begins with emotional or relational strain in **Two of Cups (Reversed)**, showing that something is out of sync at the heart level, but **Temperance** immediately introduces the possibility of repair through patience, honesty, and steadier emotional handling.
+Then **Three of Cups (Reversed)** suggests that the wider social environment may be complicating things, whether through mixed loyalties, shallow support, or too many voices influencing the situation.
+With **Seven of Wands**, the energy shifts from trying to smooth things over to actively protecting your position, values, or emotional boundaries.
+Finally, **Two of Pentacles** shows that this is not a one-time fix but an ongoing balancing act, where you may need to manage relationships, responsibilities, and emotional energy more consciously.
+Altogether, this spread suggests that harmony is possible, but only if you stop overextending yourself socially, defend what matters, and make room for steadier, more intentional choices.
+Suggested Action: Simplify your emotional and social commitments, protect your boundaries, and focus on consistent balance rather than trying to please everyone at once.

 # Implications (Stocks)
-Monday: **Justice (Reversed)** suggests uneven pricing, uncertainty, or a market reacting to incomplete or distorted signals.
-Tuesday: **Queen of Wands (Reversed)** suggests shaky confidence and impulsive sentiment, with enthusiasm fading or turning erratic.
-Wednesday: **Two of Swords (Reversed)** suggests a decision point, where indecision breaks and volatility may increase as the market chooses a direction.
-Thursday: **The Hierophant (Reversed)** suggests skepticism toward consensus, institutions, or expected narratives, which can create choppy or contrarian movement.
-Friday: **Six of Cups** suggests a drift toward familiar names, safer setups, or a calmer emotional tone into the close.
-Suggested Action: Stay selective, avoid chasing, and favor cautious positioning until direction is clearer.
+**Monday:** **Two of Cups (Reversed)** suggests weak market alignment, with buyers and sellers not fully agreeing on direction and sentiment feeling hesitant or fragmented.
+**Tuesday:** **Temperance** suggests stabilization, with price action becoming more measured as the market searches for equilibrium rather than momentum.
+**Wednesday:** **Three of Cups (Reversed)** suggests uneven participation or frothy behavior in pockets of the market, with the risk of overextended enthusiasm fading into choppiness.
+**Thursday:** **Seven of Wands** suggests a more defensive tone, where key levels may be tested and bulls or bears are forced to actively defend territory.
+**Friday:** **Two of Pentacles** suggests a mixed close, with rotation, rebalancing, and continued back-and-forth movement rather than a clean trend.
+Suggested Action: Stay selective and nimble, favoring disciplined risk management over aggressive positioning.